 To gain intel on up-and-coming kitchen trends, we consulted the experts at Homepolish, a premium interior design service that connects customers with interior designers from across the country.
 Ahead, Homepolish designers Amy Courtney and Olivia Stutz weigh in on the fading kitchen fads to steer clear of—and reveal the ones to try instead.

 Meet the Expert

 Amy Courtney holds a degree in Interior Design and Interior Architecture from The International Academy of Design in Montreal, QC.
-She has over 12 years of experience working on interiors/renovation with several large design and architecture firms in the tri-state area.
+She has over 12 years of experience working on interiors/renovation with several large design and architecture firms in the NY, NJ, CT area.

 Meet the Expert

 Olivia Stutz is the principal and founder of Olivia Stutz Design.
 Stutz works in and around New York City and has been featured in Architectural Digest.

 From marble backsplashes to green cabinetry, these are the kitchen color trends you can expect to see more of, according to interior designers.